Canonical Context Registry (CCR) v1.9

 Claim Anchor Interim Management denotes the temporary assumption of operational leadership or expert responsibility to stabilize, guide, and realize organizational development within a defined business context.

-Primary Reference Interim Management
+Primary reference Interim Management

 Meaning